RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 ﻿Basic Description
 ------------
 This mod adds a genetics system to the monsters, with every stat being able to mutate in specific ways.
-The core stats that are affected are: Health, Regen, MoveSpeed, Acceleration, Damage, AttackSpeed, and Armor (and Size if its enabled)
+The core stats that are affected are: Health, Regen, MoveSpeed, ~~Acceleration~~, Damage, AttackSpeed, and Armor (and Size if its enabled)
 The goal of the system detailed below is to allow the game to adapt to the player, and in turn force the player to adapt to it.

 How it Works